jameshalsall/licenser/README.md

 ## Replacing an existing license ##

-You can tell the Licenser to replace an existing license header with a new one by just using the `--remove-existing` option when running the command.
+You can tell the Licenser to replace an existing license header with a new one by using the `--replace-existing` option when running the command.
 This will tell Licenser to remove any existing licenses and replace them with the new one generated.

 ### Caution ###